2021 South African municipal elections: Controversies

 Amnesty International has called on the Electoral Commission of South Africa to investigate reports of manhandling and the arrest of Newzroom Afrika journalist Ziniko Mhlaba.
 Ziniko Mhlaba was arrested by police at a Soweto polling station after he allegedly obstructed justice by distracting the presiding officer.

 DA federal council chairwoman Helen Zille was purportedly dragged out of a Port Elizabeth polling station by police after being asked to leave the premises.
 She has since opened a case of assault at the Bethelsdorp police station and an Independent Police Investigative Directorate (IPID) investigator has been assigned the case.

 In the Eastern Cape province it was reported that 22 polling stations couldn't open because protestors dug trenches and barricaded roads.
 At one polling station a voter management device (VMD) and a map were stolen.
 The IEC considered chartering a helicopter to lower in officials and material and commence voting.
 Around noon the polling stations opened after police and municipal officials dispersed the protesters.

+In the 2021 elections the Cape Independence Party obtained 17,881 votes overall and obtained 1 seat in the City of Cape town.
+The party received reports from voters that they had voted at certain voting stations but that the results for those stations were showing 0 votes for the Cape Independence Party signed affidavits were obtained from voters and submitted to the IEC.

+The IEC refused a recount, so the Cape Independence Party appealed to the Electoral court and won.

+After the recount the parties votes totalled 19,180; with the party awarded a second seat in the city and the Democratic Alliance losing a seat that they had been previously awarded.